DefectDojo/django-DefectDojo/readme-docs/CONTRIBUTING.md

 Here are a few things to keep in mind when making changes to DefectDojo.

-## Writing a New Parser

-Please see [the parser guide](https://documentation.defectdojo.com/contributing/how-to-write-a-parser/) for guidance on how to write a parser.

 ## Submission Pre-Approval -- DefectDojo is Feature Complete

 We are narrowing the scope of new additions to DefectDojo v2 in order to stabilize the API and data model for v3.